edulinq/quizgen/docs/syntax.md

 ## Anti-Recommendations

 Markdown (CommonMark) supports [many different features](https://spec.commonmark.org/0.31.2/).
-Some of these we do not recommend using in the context of the Quiz Generator.
+Some of these we do not recommend using in the context of the Quiz Composer.
 They will work, but are easy to get wrong or have unintended output.

 ### Indented Code Blocks